httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 ## Defining Targeted Fields

-A targeted field for a particular class of cache can be defined by requesting registration in the Hypertext Transfer Protocol (HTTP) Field Name Registry ([](https://www.iana.org/assignments/http-fields/)).
+A targeted field for a particular class of cache can be defined by requesting registration in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" ([](https://www.iana.org/assignments/http-fields/){:brackets="angle"}).

-Registration requests can use this document as the specification document, in which case the Comments field should clearly define the class of caches that the targeted field applies to.
+Registration requests can use this document as the specification document; in which case, the Comments field should clearly define the class of caches that the targeted field applies to.
 Alternatively, if other documentation for the field has been created, it can be used as the specification document.

-By convention, targeted fields have the suffix "-Cache-Control": e.g., "ExampleCDN-Cache-Control".
+By convention, targeted fields have the suffix "-Cache-Control", e.g., "ExampleCDN-Cache-Control".
 However, this suffix MUST NOT be used on its own to identify targeted fields; it is only a convention.

 # The CDN-Cache-Control Targeted Field {#cdn-cache-control}

-The CDN-Cache-Control response header field is a targeted field ({{targeted}}) that allows origin servers to control the behaviour of CDN caches interposed between them and clients, separately from other caches that might handle the response.
+The CDN-Cache-Control response header field is a targeted field ({{targeted}}) that allows origin servers to control the behavior of CDN caches interposed between them and clients separately from other caches that might handle the response.

-It applies to caches that are part of a distributed network that operate on behalf of an origin server (commonly called a Content Delivery Network or CDN).
+It applies to caches that are part of a distributed network that operate on behalf of an origin server (commonly called a content delivery network or CDN).

 CDN caches that use CDN-Cache-Control will typically forward this header so that downstream CDN caches can use it as well.
 However, they MAY remove it when this is undesirable (for example, when configured to do so because it is known not to be used downstream).